Texas Game Warden

 - assist other law enforcement agencies as needed.

-Station Assignment: The applicant must be willing and able to accept assignment anywhere in the State of Texas upon graduation from academy training and commissioning as a Texas Game Warden.
+Station Assignment: The applicant must be willing and able to accept an assignment anywhere in the State of Texas upon graduation from academy training and commissioning as a Texas Game Warden.
 Assignments will be made where vacancies exist statewide and shall be made in the best interest of the department.
 Assignments will be made after the successful completion of the academy training period.

 Overtime Compensation: In accordance with the Fair Labor Standards Act, the department uses a system of compensatory time off in lieu of overtime payment, at a rate of 1.5 hours of compensatory time for every hour actually worked in excess of 171 hours in a 28 day work period.